odieste/empiricalSECourse/README.md

 This folder constains slices correponding to an hypothetical Empirical Experimental Software Engineering course, either at 300-400 undergraduate level, or master level.
 It is by no means stable, and the idea is precisely that: foster collaboration so that 3rd parties (who, for us, are 1st ones) give away their knowledge and expetise to make something valuable: a shared experimental SE course.

-Try the example course -> example1.md
+Preliminary example of slides -> Data_Analysis_1.md

-Try also this one -> example2.md